Story vs History and the curation tools to record them!

 Not all curation tools are the same.
 Some are built to tell a story, and some are built to record history.
-Our KBucket solution is built to record history.

-Structure of a Story
+The process of a Story

 A story is subjective and has a beginning, middle, and end.